THE STUDENT CODE

 2) Committee hearings shall be closed to all persons except the student accused of the violations(s), the person(s) initiating the charge(s), respective advisor/counsel for the student and for the College, witnesses authorized by the Committee to participate in the hearing, and one or more persons designated by the Committee to be responsible for making an official written record or audio recording of the hearing.

 3) The hearing will be recorded with the exception of deliberations.
 No other party in the hearing may record the proceedings, and no other party is entitled to a copy of the recording.
-The recorded testimony will be maintained in the office of the Vice President for Student Development Services.
+The official audio recording or written record of the hearing is the property of the College and the recorded testimony will be maintained in the office of the Vice President for Student Development Services.
 The student may review the recording under the supervision of the Vice President for Student Development Services or designee, but the student is not entitled to a copy of the audio recording or written record.
+Notes made by Committee members for use as a personal memory aid shall not be made a part of the written record and are not subject to review by the student.

 4) Witnesses shall be called in one at a time to make a statement and to respond to questions.

-5) After hearing all of the information, the Hearing Committee will begin its deliberations.
-Using the standard “preponderance of evidence,” which means that the information presented at the hearing would lead one to conclude that it is highly probable that the violation(s) occurred as alleged, the members will determine by majority vote, whether the violation occurred as alleged.
-If it is determined that the violation(s) occurred as alleged, by majority vote, the members will decide upon the appropriate sanction.
+5) After the portion of the hearing concludes in which all pertinent information has been received, everyone other than the Committee will be excused, and its deliberations will begin.
+The “preponderance of the evidence” standard shall apply to the deliberations, which means that the Committee members must determine if the information presented at the hearing leads them to conclude that it is more likely than not that the violation(s) occurred as alleged.
+The Committee members will determine by majority vote whether the violation(s) occurred and, if so, the Committee members will decide upon the appropriate sanction(s) by majority vote.

 6) The Chair of the Hearing Committee will send an approved method of notification within two (2) instructional weekdays of the Committee’s decision.
 The letter shall inform the student about the Committee’s decision, the date of the decision, and if applicable, the sanction(s) imposed.
 The letter will also inform the student about the appeal process.